 With its impressive woodpiles, wrought-iron chandeliers and two-store story fireplace, Old Town Brewing has a distinct ski-lodge feel.
 Relax into a rustic wooden booth, order a barbecue chicken pizza and Shanghai’d IPA, and you’ll be toasty in no time.

 Don’t let chilly weather stop you from experiencing Portland’s famous food cart scene.
-Two of the city’s favorite pods keep patrons warm all year with the help of space heaters and roaring fire pits.
-Visit Tidbit Food Farm and Garden on Southeast Division for waffle sandwiches and steaming bowls of ramen, or swing by the legendary Cartopia on Southeast Hawthorne for poutine, crepes, wood-fired pizza and gourmet PB&Js.
+One of the city’s favorite pods keeps patrons warm all year with the help of space heaters and roaring fire pits.
+Visit the legendary Cartopia on Southeast Hawthorne for poutine, crepes, wood-fired pizza and gourmet PB&Js.